 We will continue to maintain contact with you, however, if your bag has not been located within 7 days we will arrange for a claim form to be sent out to you.
+Alternatively you can download the form and return it to your nearest Air New Zealand Baggage Services office directly.
 The detailed inventory you supply on this form will allow us to widen our search.
 In the unlikely event that your baggage is not located within 21 days, we will begin to process a claim, although the search still continues.

 My bag has been damaged, what should I do?